 Music Row / Vanderbilt / Hillsboro Village / Belmont / Edgehill

 Conveniently located near Music Row, Vanderbilt University, and Belmont University, the Hillsboro Village / Edgehill area features historic homes next to new builds.
-You will find historic recording studios next to hip boutiques, eateries, and plentiful restaurants & bars.
+You’ll find historic recording studios next to hip boutiques and restaurants.
 Abundant sidewalks make it perfect for a walk or run.

 Suburban, with tree-lined streets and wooded areas, Belle Meade is a gem in the middle of Nashville.
 The median annual income of Belle Meade residents is $195,208, which is more than 3x the median annual income in the U.S.

 One of Nashville’s oldest neighborhoods in the heart of the city is Germantown.
 Historically known as Nashville’s first suburb, Germantown boasts eclectic dining & shopping, converted factory lofts, townhomes, and great access to the city at large.

 Sylvan Park / Sylvan Heights / The Nations / Charlotte Park